js1019/NormalModes/README.md

 Please follow INSTALL.md to install the application.
 Please check the demos/global_conf, which shows an **extremely simple** parameter setting.
 Since the problem is deterministic, there are only a few parameters that are needed to compute the normal modes.
-You will then be able to obtain _all_ the eigenpairs in the prescribed frequency interval.
+You can then obtain _all_ the eigenpairs in the prescribed frequency interval.
 The values of eigenfrequencies will be shown at the end of the computation as well as their relative errors, i.e., ||Ax-&lambda;Bx||/||&lambda;||, which is typically around **10^-13**.
 The eigenfunctions will be saved in the binary format.
 Please check the README.md under demos/ for more details.

 **Tips**: Please always check the performance and scalability before running large-scale applications.

-**Visualization**: You will need to use scripts in [PlanetaryModels](https://github.com/js1019/PlanetaryModels) and [Paraview](https://www.paraview.org/) to visualize your results.
+**Visualization**: You can use scripts in [PlanetaryModels](https://github.com/js1019/PlanetaryModels) and [Paraview](https://www.paraview.org/) to visualize your results.
 Here, we show animations created by Paraview: [0S2](https://www.youtube.com/watch?v=DDfGHmqCMN0&list=PLUp2thaj3ruEVTLWazoRfqRK53t4hbYel&index=5&t=0s), [0T2](https://www.youtube.com/watch?v=hxeDz8ncNH4), [3S9](https://www.youtube.com/watch?v=YR6N3AOTwoU&index=7&list=PLUp2thaj3ruEVTLWazoRfqRK53t4hbYel&t=0s) and [1T11](https://www.youtube.com/watch?v=XWY_dNAYAjE&index=6&list=PLUp2thaj3ruEVTLWazoRfqRK53t4hbYel&t=0s).
 3S9 and 1T11 are illustrated below.